AllisonRKahn/3D-Audio-Deliverable/README.md

 ## To Run GUI
-The GUI is just run with
+The GUI is inside the 3D Sound Demo\Python folder and is just run with
 ```shell
 python finalGUI.py
 ```
-This file calls `Audiotemp.py` and `spatializer_demo.py` to play the audio.
+This file calls `Audiotemp.py` and `spatializer_demo.py` to play the audio which references `playback.py`.
 This file also connects to the seperate localization file via a socket.

-### The GUI uses the python libraries time, math, socket, json, numpy and OS
+#### The GUI uses the python libraries time, math, socket, json, numpy and OS

 To install these libraries type
 ```shell